 Copies of current planning applications can be inspected using the online planning register.
-Also during normal office hours (9am to 5pm Monday to Friday) at the Development Control Offices, at 24 Denmark Road Carshalton SM5 2JG where staff will be able to help you with general questions.
+If you wish to view an application in hard copy please email firstname.lastname@example.org with the date and time you would like to view giving at least 24 hours notice.
+We are open during normal office hours (9am to 5pm Monday to Friday) at the Development Management Offices, at 24 Denmark Road Carshalton SM5 2JG.

 Commenting on an application

-Anyone has the right to comment on any current application, irrespective of how they came to know about it, or where they live.
-However, we usually ask for comments to be received within 21 days of the date of the letter to neighbours or site notice or by the date indicated on the website in order that your comments can be taken into account before the decision is made.
+Anyone has the right to comment on current applications, irrespective of how they came to know about it, or where they live.
+We usually ask for comments to be received within 21 days of the date of the date of our notification.
+Please use the online planning register to see whether comments on a particular application are still being accepted.

 How you can offer support or object

 Comments are best made after you have seen the planning application, when you have an understanding of what is proposed.
-Whether offering support, comment or objection you should do so by putting your comments in writing as soon as possible.
-Verbal comments cannot be taken into account.
-Letters should be sent to Planning, 24 Denmark Road Carshalton SM5 2JG; emails should be sent to developmentmanagement@sutton.
+Whether offering support, comment or objection you should do so by putting your comments in writing as soon as possible as verbal comments cannot be taken into account.

 What is taken into account when making a decision on a planning application